 Taking a DNA test

 Ready to apply what you’ve learned to real-world research problems?
 You’ll get the most bang for your buck if you start by identifying the specific question you want answered.
 That’ll determine what type of test you should order and who should take it—you or a relative (see the sidebar on pages 50 and 51 for sample scenarios).
 Pricing depends on the number of markers tested—the more markers, the higher the price—as well as on the analysis you’d like done.
 For instance, you can ask for a haplogroup analysis that tells you what genetic group your ancient ancestors belonged to.

-Once you’ve decided on a test, you’ll need to order a cheek-swab kit or mouthwash kit (see list of testing companies on the opposite page) that’ll arrive in the mail.
+Once you’ve decided on a test, you’ll need to order a cheek-swab kit or mouthwash kit that’ll arrive in the mail.
 For the former, use the toothbrush-like device to painlessly scrape the inside of your cheek; for the latter, vigorously swish the supplied mouthwash for the recommended time and spit it back into the container.
 Mail your sample along with the signed consent form to the testing company.

 You’ll have to wait two to eight weeks for results, which come in the mail or are posted on a password-protected Web site.
 You’ll get a report with a series of numbers—your DNA markers and their values or your ancestry breakdown by percentage, depending on the test you ordered.
 The company also will send background information explaining how your DNA was analyzed and what your results could mean.

 Most testing companies securely store samples in case customers want to order additional tests later on.
 But they will destroy them upon request.
 If you’re concerned about privacy, ask the company about its policy.